mohammedzamakhan/toddmotto.github.io/_posts/2017-01-26-angular-decorators.md

 }
 ```

-Notice how we both classes by themselves are effectively the same.
+Notice how both classes by themselves are effectively the same.
 No code is needed within the class to tell Angular that it is a component or a module.
 All we need to do is decorate it, and Angular will do the rest.

 #### Property Decorators